Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Concatenation codes and resource requirements

-where $N^{L,v_1,v_2}$ is the lower bound of the number of required pulses in the RBSP with two decoy states, which can be estimated according to Eq.\ref{eq-Low-bound-N}.
-When the computation scale $S$ is fixed, the ratio $R\left( n \right) \sim {\left( {7/2} \right)^n}$ according to Eq.\ref{eq-error-pro} and Eq.\ref{eq-n-level}.
+where $N^{L,v_1,v_2}$ is the lower bound of the number of required pulses in the RBSP with two decoy states, which can be estimated according to Eq.\eqref{eq-Low-bound-N}.
+When the computation scale $S$ is fixed, we can obtain the ratio $R\left( n \right) \sim {\left( {7/2} \right)^n}$ according to Eq.\eqref{eq-error-pro} and Eq.\eqref{eq-n-level}.
 Hence, the ratio $R$ has an exponential growth trend for a large number of levels $n$.
 For a high-level concatenation code, a large number of qubits are used for repeated encoding.
-In our concatenation code, we not only need to consider improving the successful preparation probability, but also reducing the resource consumption.
-Hence, we only take into account the optimal level in the low-level concatenation code ($0\le n\le4$).
-When the resource consumption ratio $R(n)$ reaches its minimum, the proportion of the number of the encoding pulses in the non-coding is the lowest.
-At this point, only a small number of pulses for concatenation code can be used to achieve a high successful probability, in which case the corresponding level $n$ is the optimal one.
+In our concatenation code, we not only need to consider improving the probability of successful qubit preparation but also reducing resource consumption.
+Hence, we only take into account the optimal level in the low-level concatenated code ($0\le n\le4$).
+When the resource consumption ratio $R(n)$ reaches its minimum, it indicates that the utilization efficiency of pulses is at its maximum compared to the non-coding case, which implies that the performance of concatenated code is optimal at this point.

-According to Eq.\ref{eq-FT-Nn}, the number of required data pulses is unchanged with the increasing number of levels according to, and the number of required ancilla pulses grows exponentially with the increasing number of levels in the concatenation code.
-Furthermore, the optimal level $n$ can be estimated according to the resource consumption ratio $R(n)$.
+In summary, according to Eq.\eqref{eq-FT-Nn}, note that the number of required data pulses is unchanged with the increasing number of levels, and the number of required ancilla pulses grows exponentially with the increasing number of levels in the concatenation code.
+Combined with Eq.\eqref{eq-n-level}, we can estimate the resource consumption ratio $R(n)$, and further determine the optimal level $n$.

-\section{Performance evaluation}
+\section{Performance Evaluation}

+In this section, we present the performance and simulation results of our protocols to demonstrate the advantages of quantum error-correcting codes in fault-tolerant blind quantum computation.

-In simulation, our computer uses an the Intel(R) Core(TM) i7-6700HQ CPU with 12.0GB RAM and Win 10 pro OS to complete the experiment through MATLAB software.
+{\bf {Simulation settings:}} Our computer uses Matlab with an Intel(R) Core(TM) i7-6700HQ CPU with 12.0GB RAM and Win 10 pro OS to carry out these simulations.
 The overall transmittance $T$ (including fiber transmittance and detection efficiency) is calculated as follows: